 There was something heroic about the life of Dan Chatterton (1820-1895).
 He lived in great poverty, yet ceaselessly peddled his self-published pamphlets - which became increasingly more ragged in appearance and insurrectionary in tone.
 He caught the interest of several novelists, and fictionalised portraits of him appear in the works of Richard Whiteing, John Henry Mackay and, arguably, George Gissing.

-I wrote an article about Dan Chatterton in History Workshop Journal several years ago, and I have the intention of turning this into a more substantial biography, because his life intersects with many of the key radical political movements of the nineteenth century, from Chartism to the artisan followers of Bronterre O'Brien to the socialist and anarchist milieus of the end of the century.
+I wrote an article about Dan Chatterton in History Workshop Journal several years ago, I have posted the full text below.
+His life intersects with many of the key radical political movements of the nineteenth century, from Chartism to the artisan followers of Bronterre O'Brien to the socialist and anarchist milieus of the end of the century.

 The image of him on the left is in the Nettlau archive at the International Institute for Social History in Amsterdam.

 Another photograph of Chatterton, again from the Nettlau archive.
 He sold what he called 'cabinet pphotographs' of himself at a shilling each - I assume this is one of them - for his burial fund.
 It didn't work.
 He was buried in an unmarked grave,

 This is a rather grand, posed image.
 Very different from the photo above, taken when Chatterton was working as a bill poster.
 He was brought up as an artisan, but towards the end of his life took a range of low skilled jobs.
 He also seems to have received some money from the National Secular Society.